Brandeln: Name

 Brandeln simply means "playing [the game of] Brandel".
-Historically the game was also referred to as Brandl, Brändeln, Stichbrändeln, Stichbrandl, Brandelspiel, Brannten or even Betteln.
+Historically the game was also referred to as Brandl, Brändeln, Stichbrändeln, Stichbrandl, Brandelspiel, Brannten, Bränteln or even Betteln.
 According to Schmid, Brandeln was "a certain card game" and bräntelen or bräselen meant to smell of fire or to be suspicious.
 Schmeller confirms that brändeln means to smell of fire, but adds that it also means to make money or to "play a type of card game" and gives the alternative name of stichbrändeln.
 Brand is, of course, German for "fire".

 History

 Rulemann tells us that Brandeln was played by troops during the Thirty Years' War (1618–48) and by soldiers under Frederick the Great during the Seven Years' War (1756–63).
 In 1722, Johann Nikolaus Weislinger makes an apparent reference to it in his work Friß Vogel oder stirb!, published in Strasbourg.

-It was certainly widespread enough to be banned as a gambling game in 1765 and 1851 (as Brannten) in the Austro-Hungarian Empire and to be listed in a 1795 Swabian dictionary.
-Its popularity is also suggested by an 1805 musical play, where it is the chief pastime of the princess, Antiope, who likens the game to love, but in another contemporary account it is scorned as a "game for tailors".
+It was certainly widespread enough to be banned as a gambling game in 1765 and 1851 (as Brannten) in the Austro-Hungarian Empire.
+In 1770, Bränteln was brought to Vienna by the Bavarians or Swabians and, by 1772, had become the most popular game in the taverns there.
+However, in the land "above the Enz, in Bavaria and Swabia, it had been around for a long time."

+It is recorded in a 1795 Swabian dictionary and its popularity is also suggested by an 1805 musical play, where it is the chief pastime of the princess, Antiope, who likens the game to love, but in another contemporary account it is scorned as a "game for tailors".
 Other sources confirm that it was played by farmers, peasants and coachmen.